Lavender-Discord/IconsaxDiscord/README.md

 Give me credits 👍.

+# Credits

+Some icons I used were made by [CorellanStoma](https://github.com/CorellanStoma/) so credits to him!

 # Contributing

 If you want to help and add icons just fork this repo and do your stuff and open a Pull Request 👍.